paradoxinversion/waste-not/docs/features-roadmap.md

 - [ ] A user can sign up
 - [ ] A user can log in
 - [ ] A user can log out
+- [x] A user can be retrieved from the DB
+  - [ ] The user's hashed password should not be sent

 Inventory